StefanMladenov/MedicalRecord/README.md

 Project setup:

 1) Change connection strings in order to work with your local databases in appsettings.json
-2) Run into package manager console commands for migrations and databases:
+2) Run into package manager console commands for migrations and database:

        1. add-migration migrationName
        2. update-database